0605akj0605/SCAL-LAB-PCB-DESIGNS/README.md

 # SCAL LAB: PCB Design – Automated Cooking Stove

-This repository contains PCB design practice work initially intended for an automated cooking stove project.
+This repository contains PCB designs initially intended for an automated cooking stove project and the IoT hardware schematic for the proposed gas stove.
 Although the final implementation using a PCB was dropped, the repository includes schematic and board layouts for circuits designed during the exploration and learning phase.
+Also, it contains the hardware   integrated schematic to act as a proof of concept for the proposed stove.

 ## 🔧 Tool Used